 Rice is so popular in Japan that rice cookers are found in most kitchens.
 Sadly, the Japanese eat a lot more white rice than brown.
 Sushi rice is merely short-grained white rice that’s rinsed thoroughly and cooked with a bit less water than usual.
 This causes the rice to bind up together, which makes it perfect for nori rolls.
 It’s also possible to prepare short-grain brown rice this way.
 The rice won’t stick together was well as if it were white, but your nori rolls will be much more healthful.

-Thinly-sliced pickled ginger is often served alongside sushi.
+Sushi is usually accompanied by thin slices of pickled ginger.
 It’ll clear the palette between pieces of vegan nori.
-It’s my unshakable belief that vegan nori rolls, pickled ginger, and Asahi Prime Rich beer constitute the holy trinity of Japanese cuisine.
+It’s my unshakable belief that vegan nori rolls, pickled ginger, and a crisp lager beer constitute the holy trinity of Japanese cuisine.

-The idea of eating a dried salted pickled plum might sound off-putting, but it’s well worth trying since it’s one of the signature meal accompaniments of Japanese cuisine.
+The idea of eating a dried salted pickled plum might sound off-putting, but it’s well worth trying umeboshi since it’s one of the signature meal accompaniments of Japanese cuisine.
 You can also eat fresh (not dried) plums called umezuke, which are prepared the same way.
-Both umeboshi and umezuke plums are thought to promote better digestion and enhance longevity.

-Maybe the best way to experience umeboshi is to serve it like the mango pickle garnish that’s beloved in Indian cuisine.
-That is, finely chop a couple umeboshi up (removing and discarding the pits!) and serve it a little alongside your favorite rice dish.
+A great way to experience umeboshi is to serve it like the mango pickle, the beloved Indian garnish.
+That is, finely chop a couple umeboshi up (removing and discarding the pits!) and serve a little alongside your favorite rice dish.
 Both umeboshi and mango pickle are sour, salted fruits with that pack a big hit of umami.

 Popular Vegan Japanese Dishes